Ji-Hwan Bae Player Props: Pirates vs. Rays

 Rays Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Rays pitching staff ranks 15th in MLB.
+- The 8.8 strikeouts per nine innings compiled by the Rays pitching staff ranks 16th in the league.

-- The Rays' 3.03 team ERA ranks first among all league pitching staffs.
+- The Rays' 2.97 team ERA is No. 1 among all MLB pitching staffs.

-- Rays pitchers combine to give up the first-fewest home runs in baseball (19 total, 0.6 per game).
+- Rays pitchers combine to allow 20 home runs (0.6 per game), the fewest in baseball.

-- The Rays are sending McClanahan (5-0) to the mound to make his seventh start of the season.
-He is 5-0 with a 2.12 ERA and 42 strikeouts through 34 2/3 innings pitched.
+- Eflin gets the start for the Rays, his fifth of the season.
+He is 3-0 with a 3.00 ERA and 21 strikeouts through 21 2/3 innings pitched.

-- In his most recent time out on Thursday against the Chicago White Sox, the lefty went five innings, giving up two earned runs while surrendering five hits.
+- The righty's last appearance was on Friday against the Chicago White Sox, when he threw five innings, surrendering two earned runs while giving up six hits.

+- The 29-year-old has a 3.00 ERA and 9 strikeouts per nine innings across four games this season, while allowing a batting average of .256 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.